mwrezha/linux-cli/README.md

 # Editors

 ## Nano

 <img width="571" alt="Screen Shot 2022-01-25 at 10 55 15" src="https://user-images.githubusercontent.com/85267052/150908406-3b4fd3f1-8db1-42f9-b604-c66159e0b859.png">

 [Nano](https://www.nano-editor.org/dist/latest/faq.html#1.1) is included on just about every Linux/Unix-like OS and is frequently the default text editor, due its tiny size, light weight, and permissive license.

+Let's try now, type ``nano textfile.txt``.
+This will create a new file called ``textfile.txt`` in the directory in your folder.
+Type something in there and take a look at the bottom bar and you'll see a bunch of available actions.

+The ``^`` represents CTRL.
+So if you want to "get help", hit CTRL+G you will see main nano help text.

+So hit CTRL+O. It'll make sure you don't want to save it somewhere else and a few other options.
+We should be good with it so just hit enter.
+Now that we've completed what we wanted to do, hit CTRL+X to exit nano entirely.

+## Vim

+Let's start vim.
+Type ``vim textfile.txt`` to open the file you previously wrote.